Dunedin-based Skeggs Group continues to divest assets, earlier this year selling its Pacifica Shipping business to China Navigation Company.

-Sir Clifford Skeggs’ business, established in 1952 and now controlled by sons David, Bryan and Graeme, is a key player in Queenstown, Milford Sound and Te Anau through Southern Discoveries, which it bought in 2008.
+The company is a key player in Queenstown, Milford Sound and Te Anau through South Discoveries, purchased in 2008.

-Reflecting its tourism focus – after the sale of its aquaculture interests to New Zealand King Salmon Co and Sanford – the company’s head office, once Dunedin-based, is now tucked away in an industrial area near Queenstown’s airport.
+Reflecting its tourism focus, the company’s head office, once Dunedin-based, is now tucked away in an industrial area near Queenstown’s airport.

 Skeggs boasts in its stable Te Anau-based Go Milford coach and cruise business, Milford Sound Cruises, the Milford Discovery Centre & Underwater Observatory, Harrisons Cove Kayaking, the Blue Duck Cafe and Bar and Queenstown Lake Cruise.

 Its growth in Queenstown has included a multi-million dollar catamaran on Lake Wakatipu, which carries up to 150 passengers to Mt Nicholas Station.